Sugarscape

 Population Over Time

-As agents with high metabolism and low vision starve, the population drops rapidly at first, then stabilizes.
-Epstein and Axtell called this the "carrying capacity" of the landscape.
+As agents with high metabolism and low vision starve, the population drops rapidly at first, then stabilizes at the landscape's "carrying capacity."

 Gini Coefficient Over Time

 The Gini coefficient measures inequality from 0 (perfect equality) to 1 (one agent has everything).
-Watch how quickly it rises even though no agent is "exploiting" another.
+Watch how quickly it rises.

 Wealth Distribution

-The wealth distribution is highly right-skewed — a long tail of wealthy agents and a large mass of poor ones.
-This closely resembles real-world wealth distributions.
+The wealth distribution is highly right-skewed — a long tail of wealthy agents and a large mass of poor ones, closely resembling real-world wealth distributions.

 Wealth Over Time (Mean & Median)